 You may request the old number to be re-assigned to your car only if the windows of the vehicle are etched with the mark and the DVLA may call your vehicle in to be inspected.
 They do this to verify your claim.
 There are no guarantees that the governing bodies shall re-issue the mark but in Platehunter’s experience it is highly likely.

-You can contact us at any time during office hours for a progress report.
+You can contact us at any time during office hours for a progress report on:

 Under current law it is not possible to transfer Private number Plates to "Q plate" cars.